Skene Boats: History

 The company was founded by Donald Skene in 1968.
 Two years later, in 1970, he sold the company to F. Wallis White and George Carlyle.
 They sold the company to Carl Strike and his partners in 1979 and the company closed in 1992.

 The business was located in a small industrial park at 2793 Fenton Road.

-The company produced four different designs of small sailing dinghies, including the Phoenix 18 catamaran, Albacore one design racer and the Echo 12.
+The company produced five different designs of small sailing dinghies, including the Phoenix 18 catamaran, Albacore one design racer and the Echo 12.
 The George Hinterhoeller-designed Cygnus 20 was produced as both a centreboard boat and a keelboat.

 Boats

 Summary of boats built by Skene Boats: